A Gesture of Confidence

 Louisiana, USA

-As a teenager I worked for Jim Seitz during the summer on his farm.
+As a teenager, I worked for Jim Seitz during the summer on his farm.
 Jim had a self-propelled windrower that we used for cutting hay during the summer and grain during fall harvest.
 I loved to drive the windrower that cut the grain and laid it in rows so the combine could come along to pick it up and harvest the grain.

-A Gesture of Confidence One day, I drove the windrower to get gas from the big farmyard fuel tank.
+One day, I drove the windrower to get gas from the big farmyard fuel tank.
 The fuel tank was mounted on a big metal frame 12 feet high.
 I ran into the frame, breaking one of the machine’s wooden slats.

 I stopped the machine and got off.
 I assumed Jim would back it up for me, as my father had.
 To my surprise, Jim said, “Get back up on that machine — you can do it.”
 And I did!
 Talk about a confidence builder — my self-confidence went sky high that day.

 During harvest, Jim had me do custom windrowing with that same machine, which pushed my confidence level up several more notches.
-I would take off the drive chains, bolt on a special hitch, then hitch it to a pickup truck and pull the windrower backward down country roads to whatever fields needed to be cut that day.
+I would take off the drive chains, bolt on a special hitch, hitch it to a pickup truck, and pull the windrower backward down country roads to whatever fields needed to be cut that day.

 Many other little gestures of confidence — plus the “can do” attitude Jim had toward me — carried me through some hard times.

-In particular, he helped me get through my army basic training.
-One day my actions weren’t to our Drill Sergeant’s satisfaction.
+In particular, he helped me get through my Army basic training.
+One day my actions weren’t to our drill sergeant’s satisfaction.
 He made me stand next to a wall and beat my head against it while repeating, “I’m a dud, I’m a dud, I’m a dud.”
 While I was doing this, the image of that summer day on the farm and Jim telling me “Get back up there, you can do it!” came flooding back to my mind.
 I knew the words the sergeant was making me say weren’t true; he didn’t break my spirit!

 Jim’s “can do” attitude helped me through basic training, advanced individual training, and jump school.
 From that training, I became an airborne military policeman with the 82nd Airborne Division at Fort Bragg, North Carolina.
 It just goes to show what a huge impact can be created by small gestures of faith and confidence in a person.